kheller18/data-structures-algorithms/questions/Node.md

       + This would give us the exact time it took to execute the callback.

 36. How to measure the performance of async operations?
-    + Performance API provides us with tools to figure out the necessary performance metrics.
+    + `Performance API`: provides tools to figure out the necessary performance metrics.
       ```
       const { PerformanceObserver, performance } = require('perf_hooks');
       const obs = new PerformanceObserver((items) => {